cloudysatrn/want-you-gone-web/README.md

 still-alive-web
 ===============
 This repository contains the source of outro of Portal 2 made with HTML, CSS and JS.
-Originally project completed and published on 2026/01/07 00:00 AM Pacific Time.

 Notice
 ------